luc-ass/docker-telegram-notifier/README.md

 ## Credits

 This container is based off the [container by poma](https://hub.docker.com/r/poma/docker-telegram-notifier), originally an idea of [arefaslani](https://github.com/arefaslani).
-My branch was created, beacause I wanted to run his container on `linux/arm64` (i.e. Raspberry Pi) and provide a way to keep their work alive and up to date.